Should you stay onsite or offsite? We weigh the options:

 Visiting Other Orlando-Area Attractions

-If you will visit SeaWorld, Kennedy Space Center Visitor Complex, Universal Orlando, or other area attractions, it may be more convenient to stay outside the World.
+If you’ll be visiting SeaWorld, Kennedy Space Center Visitor Complex, Universal Orlando, or other area attractions, it may be more convenient to stay outside the World.